 - Olives – I used black olives, but kalamata would also work well.
 Green olives would be my third choice.

 - Sun-dried tomatoes – the best are sun-dried tomatoes in oil.
 Don’t discard the oil!
 It’s very aromatic, you can add it to salads or even cook savory pancakes with it!
+Here you can find all my sun-dried tomato recipes.

 - Cheese – I used half Parmesan and half Cheddar cheese.
 You can use any of your favorite cheese, other good choices would be Pecorino, Emmentaler, Gryuere.